1. See Goðafoss – waterfall of the Gods

-On Vatnsnes in Húnafjörður there is an awesome rock formation called Hvítserkur.
-It is a 15 m high monolith.
-The sea has through the ages eroded the rock into a strange formation, most people think it looks like a drinking dragon, though legend has it Hvítserkur was a troll caught by the sunrise while attempting to destroy the Christian monastery at Þingeyrar.
+On Vatnsnes in Húnafjörður an awesome rock formation called Hvítserkur.
+It is a 15 m high monolith eroded into a strange formation which most people think looks like a drinking dragon, though legend has it Hvítserkur was a troll caught by the sunrise while attempting to destroy the Christian monastery at Þingeyrar.

 15. Lofthellir Ice Cave